Machine Learning based Extraction of Boundary Conditions from Doppler Echo Images for Patient Specific Coarctation of the Aorta: Computational Fluid Dynamics Study: Methods: ML-CFD Pipeline Development

 The class of ML problem posed is a regression problem as the objective of the ML model is to predict a continuous value given a set of discrete inputs.
-Recalling that the main challenge faced was due to the discontinuity in the time of measurement between vessels, the heart rate at the current measured vessel varied from the previous vessel.
-As a result it was taken that the in-vivo flow conditions at the measured vessel sites were not constant due to the difference in heart rates.
-Which would then prove difficult when prescribing BCs for CFD modelling as it is expected that the flow conditions in time are the same at the prescribed vessels.
+Recalling that the main challenge faced, the discontinuity in the time of measurement between vessels, the heart rate at the current measured vessel varied from the previous vessel.
 It was noted earlier that changes in the heart rate affect the velocity profile across the measured vessel, which indicates a present relationship between heart rate and velocity.
-During CFD modelling mass flow rate is the primary numerical BC parameter that is prescribed at the inlets and outlets of the region of interest and is a function of velocity.
-Therefore, the patients heart rate was seen as the key input that could relate the in-vivo flow conditions in time with the velocity which was the parameter needed to calculate the BCs.
-Thus, time (time interval over which the velocity was measured), velocity (velocity across the measured vessel site) and the heart rate (average heart across 3-4 cardiac cycles) were the identified key numerical inputs.
-However, these values were noted to change depending on which vessel was measured and case (whether an intervention had occurred or not).
-To enable the ML models to take these events into account the vessel name and case were included as categorical variables.
+For the CFD model, a mass flow rate is prescribed at the inlets and outlets of the region of interest and is a function of velocity.
+Therefore, the patients heart rate was seen as the key input that could relate the time-dependent in-vivo flow conditions with the velocity, which was then used to calculate the BCs.
+Thus, time (time interval over which the velocity was measured), velocity (velocity across the measured vessel site) and the heart rate (average heart rate across 3-4 cardiac cycles) were the identified key numerical inputs.
+However, these values changed depending on the vessel and the case (whether an intervention had occurred or not).
+These two parameters were therefore included as categorical variables.
 It is noted that although the vessel name which represents anatomical position can be better represented by geometrical parameters which could convey more insightful information, this in our case was not possible.
 For geometric information was inconsistent within the given data, whilst the vessel name was consistently given.